-The symptoms of systemic lupus erythematosus (SLE) vary from mild to extremely severe and debilitating.
+The symptoms of systemic lupus erythematosus (SLE) vary from mild to severe and debilitating.
 In some, only one part of the body—for example, the skin—is affected.
 In others, many parts of the body are affected.
-Each case is unique in the symptoms that it produces.
+Each case is unique in the combination of symptoms that it produces.
 Symptoms usually flare up and subside intermittently though symptoms of SLE can be chronic in some.
 SLE may cause: